endland/gr-spacebase/README.md

 Antenna Info:

-Please attached your antenna to the RX2 port.
-Currently this port is hardcoded in however there is scope to add an antenna choice (either TX/RX or RX2) in the near future.
+Default Antenna port is set to 'RX2' - 'TX/RX' can be selected via the options passing using '-A'

+//end